 UpEffect is unlike any other crowdfunding platform.
 When potential entrepreneurs submit an application and say, “We are changing the world,” we ask them “how?”
 We probe entrepreneurs about their supply chain, their beneficiaries, their impact numbers and their financials.
 This comprehensive due diligence survey allows the UpEffect team to focus our efforts on empowering a select number of entrepreneurs.
 While our initial calls with founders can feel like an intense audit, our subsequent calls are akin to old friends working together to bring ideas to life.

-UpEffect selects companies based on the strength of founders, impact metrics, financial projections, and sustainability.
+UpEffect selects companies based on skills of the management team, the potential for growth over the next five years of trading, the potential to achieve social impact and commitment to a crowdfunding campaign.
 Selected companies then work with our Success Team to convert their idea into an UpEffect crowdfunding campaign and take their product to market.

 We look for innovations dedicated to improving human lives.
 We want to know that you have validated your innovation through extensive market research.
 Your product should fill a gap that no one else is filling and you should be the best person to do the job.